mhuebert/re-view/re-view/getting-started.md

   [:div (:view/state this)])
 ```

-To set an initial value for a component's state atom, set the `:initial-state` key in its methods map:
+To set an initial value for a component's state atom, set the `:view/initial-state` key in its methods map:

 ```
 (defview Counter
-  {:initial-state 0}
+  {:view/initial-state 0}
   [this]
   [:div (:view/state this)])
 ```

-> If the value of `:initial-state` is a function, it will be called (with the component as its first argument) and initial-state is set to its return value.
+> If the value of `:view/initial-state` is a function, it will be called (with the component as its first argument) and initial-state is set to its return value.

 During each component lifecycle, the previous state value is accessible via the `:view/prev-state` key.